AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ## API Requirements and Recommendations {#concept_A7FAC9443CF34974A873E6B787616421}

-Things you must and should do when working with the Audience Manager APIs.
+Things you must and should do when working with the Audience Manager [!UICONTROL API]s.

 ## Requirements {#section_42B2E4780AD440C58A25ED0FBC50B78A}